athoune/BookOfMark/source/purpose.md

 [ERB](http://www.ruby-doc.org/stdlib/libdoc/erb/rdoc/) is the default template format for ruby.
 It's hugly, but it's simple, and standard.

+## CSS

+Maruku provides naked HTML conversion.
+You can beautify it with CSS pattern, with the help of Nokogiri.

 ## Rake

 [Rake](http://rake.rubyforge.org/) is ruby build tool.
 You can use it without knowing ruby.